odea-project/StreamFind/README.md

 The R package
 [streamFind](https://github.com/ricardobachertdacunha/streamFind) (this
-repository) is the back-end platform for the streamFind project entitled “Flexible data analysis and workflow designer to identify chemicals in the water cycle”.
+repository) is the back-end framework for the streamFind project entitled “Flexible data analysis and workflow designer to identify chemicals in the water cycle”.
 The streamFind project is funded by the [Bundesministerium für Bildung und Forschung (BMBF)](https://www.bmbf.de) and is a cooperation between the [Institut für Energie- und Umwelttechnik e.
 V. (IUTA)](https://www.iuta.de) and